ddevault/TrueCraft/index.md

 # Updates

-So far, the only work done on TrueCraft has been towards the server component.
-All of these screenshots were taken with the official Minecraft beta 1.7.3 client.
+Some of these screenshots are of the official Minecraft client connecting to a TrueCraft server, and some are of the TrueCraft client connecting to a TrueCraft server.
+You can tell the difference by the texture packs - the official assets are screenshots of the official Minecraft client.

 {% for post in site.posts %}
 <h3>